GuilhermeUhrigshardt/the_rush/README.md

 # theRush

-Web application built with Elixir, Phoenix, LiveView and PostgreSQL to be used as part of the selective process for the Elixir Developer role at theScore.
+Web application built with Elixir, Phoenix, LiveView and PostgreSQL to display NFL players stats.

 ## Requirements
 The application was developed using: